-The University provides accommodations to give students with disabilities the opportunity to learn and to demonstrate what they have learned without being limited by their disability.
-However, the rights of students with disabilities are different in college from what they were in high school.
-It is important that high school students and their parents understand these differences and plan appropriately for their students’ transitions to post-secondary institutions.
+The University provides accommodations to provide equitable learning experiences for all students.
+The rights of students with disabilities are different in college from what they were in high school.
+It is important that high school students and their parents understand these differences and plan appropriately for their students’ transitions to post-secondary education.

 Students with disabilities in post-secondary education are covered under the Americans with Disabilities Act (ADA), the ADA Amendments Act, and Section 504 Subpart E of the Rehabilitation Act.
-These regulations give students at the post-secondary level the right to equal access to programs and services through nondiscrimination and accommodations.
+These regulations give students at the post-secondary level the right to equal access to programs and services.
 Colleges and universities are not required to provide special educational services, therapies or curriculum modifications that fundamentally alter the nature of the program or class.
-However, colleges and universities routinely offer some services to all students that may be beneficial to some students with disabilities.
-These services include tutoring, personal counseling, writing coaching, health and wellness programs, and study skills and time management training.
+Colleges and universities routinely offer services to all students including tutoring, personal counseling, writing coaching, health and wellness programs, and study skills and time management training.

 What will colleges require?

-Once you have accepted an offer of admission, you should contact the school’s disability services office.
-You will need to register with the disability services office and provide documentation that includes a diagnosis of the disability, the basis on which the diagnosis was made, the impact of the condition on activities, and the recommended accommodations for the college setting.
+Once you have accepted an offer of admission, you should contact our office.
+You will need to register with SDS and provide documentation that includes a diagnosis of the disability, the basis on which the diagnosis was made, the impact of the condition on activities, and the recommended accommodations for the college setting.
 The details of the documentation will depend on the nature of the disability.
-For hidden disabilities like learning disorders, attention deficit disorders and psychological disorders, documentation will generally include a psychoeducational assessment.
-For a physical disability, the documentation is more likely to be a doctor’s letter and psychometric tests showing the extent of the disability.
+For hidden disabilities like learning disorders, ADHD, and psychological disorders, documentation will generally include a psychoeducational assessment.
+For a physical disability, the documentation is more likely to be a doctor’s letter showing the extent of the disability.
 The disability services office will review the documentation, gather information from the student and propose a set of accommodations to meet the student’s needs.